bryangottschalk/aws-connect-vanity-converter/README.md

-# Description: AWS Connect Vanity Converter App
+# AWS Connect Vanity Converter App

 This project contains AWS SAM CloudFormation templates to the following resources:

-- AWS Lambda Function: Includes a vanity number generation algorithm which is intended to be trigged by an AWS Contact Flow to produce vanity phone number suggestions to the user.
+- AWS Lambda Function: Includes a vanity number generation algorithm which is intended to be trigged by an AWS Contact Flow to produce vanity phone number suggestions to the user
 - DynamoDB Table: Stores the results of the Lambda function containing the caller's phone number and the suggested vanity phone numbers

-It also includes unit tests to be ran locally, a webpack configuration to allow the Lambda function to be written in TypeScript, and an architecture diagram.
+The repository also includes unit tests and a webpack configuration to allow the Lambda function to be written in TypeScript.

 - `src` - Code for the application's Lambda function.
 - `events` - Invocation events that you can use to invoke the function.